adoroburrito/poorguelike/README.md

 cd poorguelike
 cargo run
 ```

+Tested on OSX, but should work fine on Linux.
+I'm not sure if Raylib works on Windows, it probably does but I haven't tested.
 ## Motivation

 I get bored out of my mind by practicing leetcode/learning algorithm/data structure implementations and advanced theory, so I figured why not try making something a little bit more difficult by applying those concepts to something more tangible that I would actually enjoy coding?
 So here we are.